This post may contain affiliate links. Learn more.

 To give you a head start, here are three of our favorites:

 If you’re looking for a lotion that will refresh and invigorate your skin, this is the best we’ve ever come across.
 It has a slightly medicinal smell, but most folks find it very pleasant and light.

 This stuff is ideal for men with fair skin who need the extra UV protection it offers.
 It’s also made from totally natural ingredients and has lots of hydrating qualities.
 It doesn’t have a fragrance, however, so you should bear that in mind.

 A phenomenal aftershave for sensitive skin, from a very cool brand.
-It is balm based with zero alcohol and will leave even the most tender skin totally hydrated and healthy.
+It is balm formulated with natural ingredients that will leave even the most tender skin totally hydrated, soothed, and healthy.

 Of course, there are plenty more great aftershaves out there; for a rundown of all our favorites, hit up our full review here.